-We at Rasky Baerlein are proud of our talented public relations and public affairs experts across the firm’s practice areas.
+We at Rasky Partners are proud of our talented public relations and public affairs experts across the firm’s practice areas.
 In our new Meet the Expert series, we sit down with a different agency leader on Mondays to get their thoughts on several important and timely questions and gain a greater sense of their industry expertise and experiences.
-This week we sit down with RBSC senior vice president in our federal government relations practice, Bethany Bassett.
+This week we sit down with Rasky senior vice president in our federal government relations practice, Bethany Bassett.

 What interests you most about public affairs?